Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NJxOCbsJtZQ.md

 # [January 22nd, 2020 Livestream](../2020-01-22.md)
 ## Q&A: Will you fix translations?
 https://www.youtube.com/watch?v=NJxOCbsJtZQ
-This question was possibly duplicated with a more recent answer: [February 11th, 2020 Livestream Q&A: How does one help with localisation?](./yt-uLblaRDOX4Y.md) [https://www.youtube.com/watch?v=uLblaRDOX4Y](https://www.youtube.com/watch?v=uLblaRDOX4Y)
+This question was possibly duplicated with a more recent answer: July 6th, 2021 Livestream Q&A: How would you join the translation crew? [https://www.youtube.com/watch?v=21YJgMguxHQ](https://www.youtube.com/watch?v=21YJgMguxHQ)

 ### Topics